webdevelopers-eu/z-template/README.md

 elements.
 If you prefer to disable it, simply set the `--z-anim-speed` CSS variable to `0` in either the HTML element or the CSS.

+The same can be achieved by add `z-no-anim` class to the element.

     <style>
         .my-list {
             --z-anim-speed: 0;